 Posted inBestsellers

-Kate Quinn’s The Rose Code tops Alberta independent bookshops’ fiction bestseller list for week ended April 25
+The Rose Code by Kate Quinn returns to the top of Alberta’s independent booksellers’ fiction bestseller list for week ended May 9

-Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, April 25, 2021.
+Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, May 9, 2021.
 The lists are compiled by the Book Publishers Association of Alberta, and include sales at Audreys Books in Edmonton and Glass Bookshop in Edmonton.
-ALBERTA FICTION BESTSELLERS 1.
-The Rose Code – Kate […]
+Interesting to note that at No. 4 on the […]

 Posted inAlberta Politics